 - Recommend dismissal

-Once an action(s) is taken, the Professor will inform the Program Director and Department Chair, and inform the student in writing, instructing the student to schedule an appointment with the Associate Dean for Student Affairs, as a final step.
-Copies of the letter will be sent to the Department Chair for his/her confidential student file and the Associate Dean for Student Affairs.
-The student has the right to appeal the action taken in accordance with the School's Student Complaint Procedure as outlined in The Steinhardt School of Culture, Education, and Human Development Student's Guide.
+Once an action(s) is taken, the professor will inform the program director and department chair, and inform the student in writing, instructing the student to schedule an appointment with the Associate Dean for Student Affairs, as a final step.
+Copies of the letter will be sent to the department chair for his or her confidential student file and the Associate Dean for Student Affairs.
+The student has the right to appeal the action taken in accordance with the School's Student Discipline Within the Steinhardt School as outlined in the Steinhardt School of Culture, Education, and Human Development Student's Guide.

 Referral to the Steinhardt Committee on Student Discipline